moriarty-pharmacoepi/DIAMOND/2.1.a.emulat_sim1/readme.md

 This is the official source code repository of the simulation study on immediate deprescribing using Monte Carlo simulation.

-## Issues ##
+## Functionality ##
-The Issue tracker was flooded with support questions and is closed until it is cleaned up.
-Use the [PyBullet forums](http://pybullet.org) to discuss with others.
+The following describes the functionality of the code.

 ```
 If you use this code in your research, please cite it like this: